-The model is descriptive of common real-world scenarios.
+Similar situations occur in everyday life.
 When researchers get a result of a drug test, they may further debate the drug's effectiveness.
 Specifically, a researcher who does not expect that a drug should work and is uncertain about the conditions of the experiment may dismiss the results altogether.
 Similarly, political opinions in the news are often dismissed by people with opposing views.
 Finally, even more generic news in the media can easily be dismissed by appealing to the credibility of the source.
 In all these cases people disagree even more because they (1) disagree in the first place and (2) are not sure how precise the signal is (Jaynes (2005)).
 The same logic holds for investors: they have different prior beliefs and do not know exactly how precise the signal by a firm is.

-2.4 Full Model: Equilibrium Prices and Trading Volume
+2.3 Equilibrium Prices